lawrenceh1850/HMS-Summer-2019/Notes/General Notes.md

   - local vs. systemic
   - lifetime healthy limits
 - chemotherapy
-  - neoadjuvant - before surgery
+  - neoadjuvant - before surgery, make surgery more likely to succeed
   - adjuvant - after surgery to maximize probability of success
   - kills fast growing cells such as mouth/intestinal lining, hair
   - causes a lot of fatigue